If you’re a parent whose toddler enjoys a bottle of milk before bed, you’re not alone.

 Remember: your toddlers’ intake will vary from day to day.
 Offering a variety of vegetables, meat, and healthy fats during the day will help children get used to different tastes and textures.

-If your child is a very fussy eater, is not growing well, or if you feel concerned about lack of food variety, an Accredited Practising Dietitian who specialises in paediatric nutrition will be able to help.
+If your child is a very fussy eater, is not growing well, or if you feel concerned about lack of food variety, an Accredited Practising Dietitian who specializes in pediatric nutrition will be able to help.